Pres. Biden celebrates COVID-19 relief package, plans nationwide victory lap to promote it

 McConnell said Democrats passed a partisan bill without any Republican support.

-“This wasn’t a bill to finish off the pandemic It was a multi trillion-dollar Trojan horse full of bad old liberal ideas,” McConnell added.
+“This wasn’t a bill to finish off the pandemic It was a multi trillion-dollar Trojan horse full of bad old liberal ideas,” McConnell said.

 Now President Biden will hit the road to promote the relief measure.